GSTT-CSC/XNAT-NHS-User-Group/README.md

 - Review of outstanding actions

 Agenda setting
-- Agendas will be circulated in advance, with issues and discussion topics submitted by members through the Teams channel or shared form.
+- Agendas will be circulated in advance, with issues and discussion topics submitted by members through the Teams channel, via email or raising a github issue.
+Agendas will also be populated in github issues ahead of the meetings.

 Minutes
-- A designated minute taker will take minutes using the template issue within this repository and circulate draft within 5 working days.
+- A designated minute taker will take minutes using the template issue within this repository and circulate to the members within 5 working days.

 ### Communication Channels
 - Microsoft Teams: For ongoing discussions, announcements, document sharing etc.